Cupping: Is the Headline Making Therapy Right for You?

 Cupping at the Wellness Institute is offered by select Registered Massage Therapists.
 To book, schedule a regular massage appointment with either Amanda or Andrea and ask about cupping when you discuss your treatment for the day.
 Call 204-632-3900, visit wellnessinstitute.ca, use our app or see front desk to book a massage appointment.

-Note: All treatments offered by our Registered Massage Therapists are listed as massage therapy on the receipt and should be eligible for full or partial coverage with most insurance plans.
+Note: All treatments offered by our Registered Massage Therapists are listed as massage therapy.
+Services may be covered under third party insurance plans.
+Contact your insurer for coverage details.